vaimee/SEPA/README.md

 	}
 }
 ```
-of these files configure the engine as to use a local running instance of Blazegraph as [SPARQL 1.1 Protocol Service](https://www.w3.org/TR/sparql11-protocol/) and to use the following URLs for incoming [SPARQL 1.1 SE Protocol](https://wot.arces.unibo.it/TR/sparql11-se-protocol/) requests:
+The default version of  `engine.jpar` configures the engine to listen for for incoming [SPARQL 1.1 SE Protocol](https://wot.arces.unibo.it/TR/sparql11-se-protocol/) requests at the following URLs:

 1. Query: http://localhost:8000/query
 2. Update: http://localhost:8000/update